Northwest Alliances

 Dr. Heather Dillon is Professor and Chair of Mechanical Engineering at the University of Washington Tacoma, where her research team is working on renewable energy systems, solid-state lighting, energy efficiency in buildings, fundamental heat transfer studies, and engineering education.
 She holds a joint appointment with the Pacific Northwest National Laboratory working on both energy efficiency and renewable energy systems.
 She recently served as the Chair of the Council on Undergraduate Research Engineering Division and the Fulbright Canada Research Chair in STEM Education at the University of Calgary, Alberta.
 Before joining academia, Heather Dillon worked for the Pacific Northwest National Laboratory (PNNL) as a senior research engineer, where she received the US Department of Energy Office of Science Outstanding Mentor Award.

-A photo of Dr. Cassandra Fallscheer
+Dr. Cassandra Fallscheer headshot

 Dr. Cassandra Fallscheer